NBA Rumors: Derrick Rose Should Replace Jeff Teague As Timberwolves Starting PG, Says Kevin Garnett

-Former MVP Derrick Rose spent the most of his NBA career as the main man and a starter.
+Former MVP Derrick Rose spent most of his NBA career as the main man and a starter.
 Unfortunately, after being hit by multiple injuries, Rose lost his All-Star status, and as of now, most NBA teams no longer consider him as a starting-caliber point guard.
-The 2017-18 NBA season was rough for the veteran point guard where he came to the point that he already considered an early retirement.
+The 2017-18 NBA season was rough for the veteran point guard and he came to the point that he considered an early retirement.

 Luckily, Coach Tom Thibodeau and the Minnesota Timberwolves gave Derrick Rose the opportunity to prove himself once again in the league.
 In March, Rose reunited with former Chicago Bulls teammates Jimmy Butler and Taj Gibson in Minnesota.
-The 29-year-old point guard somewhat managed to leave a good impression in the Western Conference Playoffs where he averaged 14.2 points on 50.9 percent shooting from the field and 70 percent from beyond the arc.
+The 29-year-old point guard somewhat managed to leave a good impression in the Western Conference Playoffs, where he averaged 14.2 points on 50.9 percent shooting from the field and 70 percent from beyond the arc.

 In the recent free agency, Derrick Rose signed a one-year, $2.3 million contract with the Timberwolves.
 Like his role with the Timberwolves last season, Rose is expected to battle for playing time against Tyus Jones for the role as primary back up point guard.
 However, there are some people who believe Rose still has lots of things to offer to the game.
 In a recent interview with Brandon Robinson of Scoop B, former Timberwolves forward and TNT analyst Kevin Garnett said that Rose should replace Jeff Teague as the team’s starting point guard in the upcoming 2018-19 NBA season.